Skillet Enchiladas with Ground Beef

 and cheese / tortillas

-- Tortillas, gluten-free corn and taco-sized - 8, chopped into bite-sized pieces
+- Tortillas, taco-sized corn or flour - 8 , chopped into bite-sized pieces

 - Corn, frozen - 1 cup

 - Beef, ground and lean - 1 lb